AviBoter/Forgotten_Game/README.md

  Game's plot.
- the game story is about a witcher who search his way home is an hustle area. the witcher shold fight with shoulders and ships who search to kill him.
+ the game story is about a witcher who search his way home is an hustle area. the witcher shold fight with soldiers and ships who search to kill him.

  Original game here:
  https://www.myabandonware.com/game/castle-wolfenstein-3l